kinecosystem/kin-ecosystem-ios-sdk/README.md

 2. An app API key.
 You obtain one by contacting Kin Foundation.
 3. A unique identifier for the current user.

-> Note: There are a few more things you can configure when starting the sdk, such as running on test net or main net, using a jwt or a whitelist for user validation etc, but the above three are enough for a default run on the testnet.
+> Note: There are a few more things you can configure when starting the sdk, such as running on test net or main net, using a jwt or a whitelist for user validation etc, but the above three are enough for a default run on the testnet.</br>
+To view an example of logging in with a [JWT](http://jwt.io), check out the [sample app](https://github.com/kinecosystem/kin-ecosystem-ios-sample-app)

 Once your app can provide a unique user id, call: